Games development: graduate area of work

 For game development roles employers tend to recruit graduates with technical degrees, such as computer science, maths, physics, engineering or games development with a technology focus.
 An internship, a university placement, developing your own game independently, or getting involved with game jams and hackathons, are all activities that will potentially make a graduate more employable.

 Graduate schemes are a relatively new route into the industry for those at entry level, with a limited number of studios offering them.
 Schemes will vary from employer to employer but may comprise rotations across the business to give new hires a comprehensive understanding and overview of the entire development process.

 Many technical specialists working in this area develop a wide range of skills that will give them the option of moving up in game development or into other technology sectors.

-Mathew Burnett is a RuneScape technology manager with Jagex.
-He has a PhD in physics from the University of Bath, and has worked in IT and technology for 10 years.
+Mathew Burnett is head of RuneScape Core Tech at Jagex.
+He has a PhD in physics from the University of Bath and has worked in IT and technology for 11 years.